The Resettlement of the Indo-European, Türkic, and Finno-Ugric tribes in Eastern Europe.

 Dravid. – Dravidian, Ind-Eur. – Proto-Indo-European, Kartvel. – Kartvelian, Turk. – Türks, Ural. – Uralic.

 The Indo-European, Türkic, and Uralic tribes were among the communities of farmers advanced northward looking for new settlement places.
 They left their Urheimat in the 6th mill.
 BC and gradually reached Eastern Europe.
-The Indo-Europeans were moving first, as they had an extreme nort-east position in the home land, the Uralian and Türkic tribes moved behind them.
+The Indo-Europeans were moving first, as they had an extreme north-east position in the homeland, the Uralian and Türkic tribes moved behind them.
 In the V-IV cent.
 BC. in Ukraine there were such Late-Mesolithic culture: Kukrek, Murzak-Koba, Hrebenyky, Janislawice, Donets, and types of monuments of Studenok and Platovsky Staw (see the section The First Neolithic Tribes in Eastern Europe).
-Below is a map of the ethno-cultural situation in Central and Eastern Europe, compiled by L.L.
+Below is a map of the ethnocultural situation in Central and Eastern Europe, compiled by L.L.
 Zaliznyak, on the eve of the arrival there Nostratic tribes and described as PIE base.
 In fact, Proto-Indo-Europeans has been created only Donets culture, and later they migrated under pressure by the Turks to the area of Janislawice culture.
-In addition, in the Mesolithic the Finno-Ugric peoples were yet not on the the territory noted on the map.
+In addition, in the Mesolithic, the Finno-Ugric peoples were yet not on the territory noted on the map.
 This area between the Volga and the Don Rivers was settled by tribes of Ural linguistic identity, which were followed after the Turks, and later divided into the Finno-Ugric and Samoyed peoples.

-Ethno-cultural situation in Central and Eastern Europe in the V-IV century.
+Ethno-cultural situation in Central and Eastern Europe in the V-IV mill.
 BC..

 The orginal of the map (ZALIZNIAK L.L.
 1995-5: 11.
 Fig. 5) was colored by the author.